nitred/nr-wg-mtu-finder/README.md

 ### How does the server script work?
 1. The flow for the server script is defined in the method `MTUFinder.run_server_mode()`.
 1. First, a flask server called a `sync_server` is run is the background on a separate process.
-    * The `sync_server's` listens for requests and commands from the peer script so that they can synchronize with each other.
+    * The `sync_server` listens for requests and commands from the peer script so that they can synchronize with each other.
     * The peer script waits for the `sync_server` to be available before running any upload or download tests.
-    * The peer scripts get the status and MTU of the server script from the `sync_server`.
+    * The peer script gets the status and MTU of the server script from the `sync_server`.
-    * The peer script tells the `sync_server` that it is done with its cycling through all of its MTUs and is ready for the server script to change its MTU so that it can start a fresh cycle.
+    * The peer script tells the `sync_server` that it is done with its looping through all of its MTUs and is ready for the server script to change its MTU so that it can start a fresh cycle.
-    * The `sync_server` informs the peer script that the server script is finished with cycling through all MTUs and that it is going to shut itself down.
+    * The `sync_server` informs the peer script that the server script is finished with looping through all MTUs and that it is going to shut itself down.
 The peer script uses this signal to shut itself down as well.
-1. When the server script receives an `INTIALIZE` signal, it runs the following shell commands
+1. When the server script receives an `INITIALIZE` signal, it runs the following shell commands
     * First, terminate an `iperf3` server process if it is already running.
     * Spin down the WG interface
         ```